Watch video recording & Get follow-along PBIX example

 When choosing visuals, you should always consider your audience.
 If we’re talking about business intelligence, you are usually talking to the management.
 These people are usually short on time and you want to get to the core of your message as quickly as possible.

 This means you should use tried and tested charts.
 You need charts that are consistent, easy to understand and actionable.
 You need charts that do not overwhelm but are deep enough to provide the answer to their question.
+Learn more about the importance of consistent reporting within your company.

 Here are the properties, you should aim for in your visuals: